GoogleCloudPlatform/nodejs-docs-samples/iot/mqtt_example/README.md

-        mqttDeviceDemo              Example Google Cloud IoT Core MQTT device connection demo. sendDataFromBoundDevice     Demonstrates sending data from a gateway on behalf of a bound device. listenForConfigMessages     Demonstrates listening for config messages on a gateway client of a bound device. listenForErrorMessages      Demonstrates listening for error messages on a gateway or
+        mqttDeviceDemo              Example Google Cloud IoT Core MQTT device connection demo. sendDataFromBoundDevice     Demonstrates sending data from a gateway on behalf of a bound device. listenForConfigMessages     Demonstrates listening for config messages on a gateway client of a bound device. listenForErrorMessages      Demonstrates listening for error messages on a gateway.

     Options: